mihirgupta0900/Game-Dev-Meta-Repo/README.md

 # Game Dev Meta Repo

-A meta repository with links to other repositroies with Game Development related projects, either made completely on my own or in collaboration with a team
+A meta repository with links to other repositories with Game Development related projects, either made completely on my own or in collaboration with a team

 - [Catch the doge](https://github.com/mihirgupta0900/UE4-Catch-The-Doge)
   - Simple game to catch a randomly appearing dog statue